top of page

 For PAs, family office managers and advisers tasked with sourcing security, this detail matters.
 Choosing the wrong operative can mean hiring someone legally permitted to guard a door, but not trained to protect a person.

-So, what’s the difference between PSA and SIA licensing, and how can you be sure the people you hire are truly qualified for the job?
+So, what’s the difference between PSA and SIA licensing - and how can you be sure the people you hire are truly qualified for close protection work?

 In the UK, Close Protection Officers (CPOs) often train through courses approved by the Security Industry Authority (SIA) .